Most ATVs and side by sides you get today will have both an hour meter and a mileage meter.

 The hours on an ATV are calculated when the engine is running.

-Some older models may have the hour meter running with the key is left on, but most modern ATVs don’t start counting until the RPMs are over zero.
+Some older models may have the hour meter running with the key is left on, but most modern ones don’t start counting until the RPMs are over zero.

-Either way, it’s a good idea to remove the key from your ATV when you’re done riding it, as leaving the key on will kill the battery on many ATVs.
+Either way, it’s a good idea to remove the key when you’re done riding it, as leaving the key on will kill the battery.

 Many Can-Am’s will shut the gauge off after a few minutes of inactivity with the key on, which also stops the hour meter.
 But if you have accessories going that keep the gauge alive, it will still count the hours.

-It’s also not uncommon for guys to leave their ATVs running as they clean them, so the hour meter is counter there.
-As you can see, there are so many caveats to hours and miles that using it as the sole reason for buying is not a strong enough factor.
+It’s also common for people to leave their engines running while cleaning them, which affects the hour meter count.
+As you can see, there are numerous caveats to considering hours and miles, making them not strong enough as the sole factor for making a purchase decision.

 The miles on an ATV or side by side are calculated by how many rotations happen on the wheels.